Table of Contents

 Understanding Bladder Health and Common Issues

-The bladder is a muscular, hollow organ located in the lower abdomen.
-It acts to store urine until it exits the body through the urethra.
-A healthy bladder is essential for the proper functioning of the urinary system and overall comfort.
-Most people suffer from various bladder issues that make day-to-day activities more challenging, however.
+A healthy bladder is essential for overall comfort.
+However, many people suffer from various bladder issues that make day-to-day activities more challenging.
 Some of the more common bladder issues are:

 Urinary Tract Infections (UTIs)